mertnuhoglu/study/logbook/video_simplicity_matters_by_rich_hickey_20191029.md

 One excuse: encapsulation

-Encapsulation is for implementaiton details.
+Encapsulation is for implementation details.
 Information doesn't have implementation.
 There is nothing to hide.
 Because you are not gonna change this aspect of information.

-All information has t o have some representation.
+All information has to have some representation.
 Direct representation or accessors.
 You have to expose its representation.
 You don't do encapsulation actually.

 ### What happens when we wrap information in classes?